-Dr. Elie OTAYEK, holds a Ph.D. in Building Engineering (Construction Management) from Concordia University, Montreal, Canada, with concentration in Structural engineering.
-He chaired the Civil Engineering Department at USEK University, Kaslik, Lebanon, between 2014 and 2019.
+Dr. Elie OTAYEK, holds a Ph.D in Building Engineering (Construction Management) from Concordia University, Montreal, Canada, with concentration in Structural engineering.
+He started the Civil Engineering Department at USEK University, Kaslik, Lebanon, and chaired the department between 2014 and 2019.
 He has over 25 years of experience in designing and managing construction projects in Lebanon, Canada, Australia and the Gulf Region.
-Since 2008, he has been a registered professional Engineer with Ordre des Ingenieurs du Quebec (OIQ) syndicate (Quebec, Canada).
-Besides, he is a Chartered Professional Engineer in Structural and Civil Works at Engineers Australia (EA), and is affiliated with the Order of Engineers and Architects (OEA) in Lebanon.
-Currently, he serves as adjunct Professor at Western Sydney University, and acts as Construction project manager in a reputable construction and developer company in Australia.
+Since 2008, Dr. Otayek has been a registered professional Engineer with Ordre des Ingenieurs du Quebec (OIQ) syndicate (Quebec, Canada).
+Besides, he is a Chartered Professional Engineer in Structural and Civil Works at

+Engineers Australia (EA), and is affiliated with the Order of Engineers and Architects (OEA) in Lebanon.
+Currently, he serves as an adjunct Professor at Western Sydney University, and acts as Construction project manager in a reputable construction and developer company in Australia.